gabjcav/Borres-burgere/README.md

 Open https://localhost:3000 to view page.

-This is a an automated ordering system med with NextJs using Firestore from Google Firebase.
+This is a an automated ordering system made with NextJs using Firestore from Google Firebase.

 Create a user before trying to make an order.